 A. From the point of view of getting a shotgun certificate it doesn’t matter if you belong to an organisation or not.
 However there are plenty of good reasons for joining one of the main organisations such as BASC, Countryside Alliance or CPSA, not least of which are that they work for the future of the sport and provide good insurance cover.
 The law specifies that sporting, competition and vermin shooting are good reasons for possessing a shotgun.
 You do not have to provide proof that you belong to a club or have access to sporting rights in order to obtain a certificate.

-Which are the best gun cabinets around?
-We’ve investigated some options.
-The law says that guns must be stored in…
+Which are the best gun safes around?
+The law says that guns must be stored in a lockable gun cabinet…

 A reader asked for some advice regarding looking after his friends guns.
 Graham Downing advises on carrying out shotgun transfer…

 Applying for shotgun and firearms certificates – 8 must-reads How to get your shotgun certificate.
 Let’s start at the very…

 Q. I live in an inner city area that has an extremely bad reputation for crime of all sorts.
 I have been taking shooting lessons and would love to get my own gun so that I can go more often – but will where I live affect my chances of getting a certificate?